Build a Memory of Thanksgiving Kindness

 Watch the world’s greatest Thanksgiving movie – “It’s a Wonderful Life!”

 That’s right.
 Switch things up a bit this year with your movie-watching sequence.
 We made this film part of our Christmas celebration each year of our marriage.
 Our kids can quote lines from the movie.
 We are big fans.

 This year we are going to watch it on Thanksgiving to get the holidays off on the right foot.
 The fuel you’ll get from this movie will launch you into a fantastic holiday season.

 To the Outside…

-There are also things you can do outside of your house to turn our Thanksgiving in a kind direction.
+There are also things you can do outside of the house to turn your Thanksgiving in a kind direction.

 If people ask for more information about kindness, direct them to our primary site where they will get more about kindness Kindness.com.

 If you do this, you might make the local news.
 Lots of fun and surprising to people.
 Get a box of sought-after donuts.
 Most people like a simple Krispy Kreme glazed, and they are affordable.

 Now that stores tend to be open nearly all night from Thanksgiving forward, it’s still a great project it’s just you may have to adjust slightly.
 The good news is you can reach out to a lot of people without having to get up in the middle of the night to reach people.